An Early Banjo Gathering

 Grab Your Banjo, The Gathering is Back!

-After a five-year hiatus, the Antietam Early Banjo Gathering is back and it’s moving to Renfrew!
+After a six-year hiatus, the Antietam Early Banjo Gathering is back and it’s moving to Renfrew!
 Formerly hosted by the National Museum of Civil War Medicine at Antietam National Historic Battlefield’s Pry Barn, this premier event for enthusiasts and scholars of the 19th-century banjo music and culture is relocating to Renfrew Museum and Park, a beautiful 107-acre Pennsylvania German farmstead nestled along the east branch of Antietam Creek in Waynesboro, Pennsylvania.
 As the new host site, Renfrew is pleased to offer participants use of the Fahnestock Barn and its scenic grounds as an inspirational backdrop for participants to learn and share together.

 An Early Banjo Gathering is an annual conference which raises awareness of the early banjo’s significance in the development of American popular culture and underscores music’s importance in the lives of nineteenth century Americans.
 The event is a unique forum for both experts and novices to meet and share knowledge, playing technique, and research.
 Each year brings together dozens of researchers, collectors, musicians, and instrument builders from across the nation to participate in workshops, jam sessions, and scholarly lectures.
 Programming is conducted in and around an 1810s threshing barn, lending an appropriate setting and atmosphere that is both scholarly and casual.